 ENJAYMO is the first and only approved treatment for Cold Agglutinin Disease (CAD)1

-ENJAYMO is a classical complement inhibitor indicated to decrease the need for red blood cell transfusion due to hemolysis in adults with CAD.
+ENJAYMO is a classical complement inhibitor indicated for the treatment of hemolysis in adults with CAD.

 ENJAYMO specifically targets and blocks C1-activated hemolysis in CAD at C1s1